The best flexible pricing strategies for SaaS businesses

 Also known as freemium, the free pricing model usually starts with a free trial.
 After a period (usually one or two weeks), the customer receives charges.
 Some businesses offer permanently free but limited services, and customers pay only when they’re ready to upgrade.

 As a general rule, you’ll see a high initial adoption rate.
-As customers begin seeing dollar signs, dropoff invariably occurs.
+As customers begin to see dollar signs, drop-off invariably occurs.

-As for pros, the free pricing model gives your business an instant, straightforward way to attract customers.
+As for the pros, the free pricing model provides your business with an instant and straightforward way to attract customers.
 If you offer a truly valuable service, they’ll probably stick around.
-The free model is also an easy route to great word-of-mouth marketing — again, if your product is valuable.
+The free model is also an easy route to great word-of-mouth marketing – again, if your product is valuable.

 The key is maintaining momentum by increasing customer satisfaction (and not gating too many features).
-Plus, countless SaaS businesses now offer free trials — customers often expect a trial before they subscribe.
+Additionally, numerous SaaS businesses now offer free trials – customers often expect a trial period before they subscribe.

-As for cons, we’re sure you’ve guessed.
+As for the cons, we’re sure you’ve guessed.
 Churn is inevitable, even if your service is fantastic and SaaS fees are nonexistent.
-Customers also may treat your service as a one-time fling, then move to the next free trial.
+Customers may also treat your service as a one-time fling, then move on to the next free trial.

 Filling a specific need may be the best way to avoid the “take-it-then-leave-it” effect.